Macrometacorp/docs/docs/photoniq/prerendering/prerendering-settings.md

 Follow these instructions to view prerendering activity in the web console.

-1. Log in to your Dynamic Prerendering dashboard.
+1. Log in to your Prerendering dashboard.
 2. Click **Advanced Setting**.
 3. Select the origin for which you want to view settings.
 4. Scroll down to the setting that you want to view